SanclerZanella/borderless_project/README.md

   * Add comments to the trip posts.

   * Add the option to create a list of favorite trips.

+  * Change pagination to infinite scroll with lazy loading.

 ## Technologies Used
 ---